playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 export class AppComponent {}
 ```

 > I want to make clear that this trick is present in all directives.
 If you name the input the same as the directive name, it will bind the value you're passing in to that directive name while also associating the directive with the component.
-No need for a seperate input and directive name!
+No need for a separate input and directive name!

 <iframe src="https://stackblitz.com/edit/start-to-source-23-directive-input-name?ctl=1&embed=1&file=src/app/app.component.ts" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>